Holistic Rigorous Numerical Verification

 I will rethink automated verification and debugging techniques for numerical programs from the ground up with accuracy as a core property.
 I propose a novel approach for accuracy verification based on deductive relational reasoning that will be able to effectively bound the difference between the specified (real-valued) and actually computed (finite-precision) program results.

-- Safe Optimizations: It will allow safe program optimizations for real-world programs.
+- Allowing safe program optimizations for real-world programs

-To further ensure the practical usability of the verifier, I will develop complementary techniques that will help developers to debug unsuccessful verification attempts.
-These techniques will include:
+To further ensure the practical usability of the verifier, I will develop complementary techniques that will help developers to debug unsuccessful verification attempts by:

 Expertise and Background